2017 AIA Institute Honor Award winner in Architecture

-The space of the staircase mediates between the screen and the interior.
+The Grand Staircase: The space of the staircase mediates between the screen and the interior.
 It provides exterior access to the public roof and interior access to all gallery levels.
 Mobile art platforms inhabit the exterior stair, bringing a gallery space to the outside.

 The “Moving Room” also known as the Glass Reception Elevator - The large, transparent elevator, will animate the northeast corner of the museum.
 Visitors will be able to ascend to the roof from the entry, to experience a slow, unfolding, focused mountain view at the rooftop.
 The rooftop space will be the only public rooftop in Aspen.

 The Wooden Screen - The wooden screen shades the building on the two main facades.
 It creates the signature for the building and reveals the structure and gallery spaces beyond.
-Light coming through the openings in the screen cast beautiful shadows on the nain museum stairs, corridor and entry spaces.
+Light coming through the openings in the screen cast beautiful shadows on the museum stairs, corridor and entry spaces.